marcduiker/marcduiker.github.io/_posts/2017-12-01-durable-functions-youtube-part2.md

 ### Resources

-The souce code that is used for this demo can be found on [GitHub](https://github.com/marcduiker/demos-azure-durable-functions).
+The source code that is used for this demo can be found on [GitHub](https://github.com/marcduiker/demos-azure-durable-functions).